ballerburg9005/llamara3/README.md

 I am mainly busy with pushing out features at this point.
 Queries are not optimized and such, and testing/tuning is only rudimentary.
 Have a look at "todo.txt" to get an idea.

-Also I have switched to hermes3:8b-llama3.1-fp16 now and there are various issues with the model being 5x more verbose ... somewhen later I tried deepseek 20GB version and the results were impressive, though things were kind of getting very slow on 3090 comparably and you need to filter out the <think> tags, which I didn't.
+Also I have switched to hermes3:8b-llama3.1-fp16 now and there are various issues with the model being 5x more verbose ... somewhen later I tried deepseek 20GB version and the results were impressive, though things were kind of getting very slow on 3090 comparably and you need to filter out the "think" tags, which I didn't.
 There is a much faster alternative for speech synthesis, as outlined in todo.txt, which isn't difficult to implement either.
 Didn't have the motivation yet to crunch some more at this project.

 Requirements